voltbro/Arduino/README.md

 ## Setup

-For uploading this sketches to embedded Arduino you need to make new ROS-library for Arduino onto TurtleBro RaspberyPI:
+For uploading this sketches to embedded Arduino you need to make new ROS-library for Arduino on TurtleBro RaspberyPI:
 ```
 cd
 rosrun rosserial_arduino make_libraries.py